-The Mount Sinai Kravis Children’s Hospital developed a Family Advisory Council (FAC), a Neonatal Intensive Care Unit Advisory Council (NFAC) and a Youth Advisory Council (YAC) in recognition of the crucial role that patients and families play in guiding health care.
-Beyond patients, parents and professionals working together to care for a child’s health care needs, a broader partnership with families helps the Hospital make decisions about programming, policies, and facility design.
-All council members guide our priorities and planning.
+The Mount Sinai Kravis Children’s Hospital developed a Family Advisory Council (FAC)and a Youth Advisory Council (YAC) in recognition of the crucial role that patients and families play in guiding health care

-All councils meet monthly in the evening; members are asked to commit to seven out of ten meetings, September through June.
-Seasonal members deepen their level of engagement by serving on committees, workgroup, or projects.
+Both Councils meet monthly in the evening; members are asked to commit to a minimum of nine out of eleven meetings, September through July.
+Members can deepen their level of engagement by serving on committees, workgroup, or projects.

 The Child Life Coordinators provide training, support, and administrative oversight of this program.
-If you are interested in applying to become a FAC, NFAC or YAC member, please call Morgan Stojanowski at 212-939-5018.
+If you are interested in applying to become a FAC or YAC member, please call Morgan Stojanowski at 646-939-5018.

 The selection committee is looking for candidates who are: